Skip to Content

-The Javan Rhino is native to Indonesia’s Javan region, but it has been observed in Myanmar, Malaysia, and Thailand.
+The Javan Rhino is native to Indonesia’s Javan region but has been observed in Myanmar, Malaysia, and Thailand.
 The Javan rhino is a critically endangered species, as its range has been reduced by habitat loss and poaching for their horns and medicinal purposes.
 They are presently at high risk of extinction, with less than 50 Javan rhinos remaining in the wild.

-• Status: Critically Endangered
+- Status: Critically Endangered

-• Known as: Javan Rhino, Lesser One-horned Rhinoceros, Sunda Rhinoceros.
+- Known as: Javan Rhino, Lesser One-horned Rhinoceros, Sunda Rhinoceros.

-• Estimated numbers left in the wild: 60 or less.
+- Estimated numbers left in the wild: 60 or less.

 Description

-When the rhino is forced to fight, it slashes with its lower incisors rather than attempting to use its horn.
+When the Rhino is forced to fight, it slashes with its lower incisors rather than attempting to use its horn.
 Food harvesting is accomplished with a prehensile upper lip.

 See Related: African Elephant